-Things To Do With Your Dog on Valentine's Day
+Things To Do With Your Dog on Valentine's Day3 May 2023

-The day of expressing love to your nearest and dearest is approaching, that’s right, Valentine’s Day is only a few days away.
-While we often share gifts and cards with our significant others we may forget about our favourite furry friends.
-So to help show love to our dogs, we’ve put together a few top tips to help you treat your pup this Valentine’s Day.
+Valentine’s Day is a time when we often share gifts and cards with our significant others but we might forget about our favourite furry friends.
+So to help show love to our dogs, we’ve put together a few top tips to help you treat your pup next Valentine’s Day.